Sachlev Chapter – Rishon LeTzion

 Social Support and Assistance - Individual meetings with children at risk from grade 4 and above, who are not integrated into after-school programs.

 Mediation in Schools - Starting in 2016, eight Hadassah Sachlev members, have participated in a facilitator course for the workshop: "A Different Dialogue and Cooperation" by the Rishon LeTzion Municipality for the benefit of Rishon school students.
 The members were trained to deliver eight weekly workshops to fourth grade students.
 The purpose of these workshops is to teach children the language of mediation, using a different dialogue to replace the language of violence, and to expose students to the viability of mediation in any conflict.
 Towards the end of the year or at the beginning of the fifth grade the outstanding students attend a young mediators course which also has eight sessions that include a practicum.
 It is these students who mediate conflicts during the fifth and sixth grades.
+In the photo: artwork by children in the program.
+We stop anger by doing things that calm us down.

 Daycare - In 2018, we started another activity in collaboration with the Welfare Department and adopted daycare centers for children aged 0-3.
 Daycare activities include attending morning sessions providing personal and individual attention to children with delayed physical development (sitting, crawling, walking etc.)